The Maze (1953 film): Plot

-Gerald explains that the amphibious creature was the actual master of the castle, Sir Roger MacTeam, and that he and his ancestors were merely its servants.
+Gerald explains that the amphibious creature was the actual 200-year-old master of the castle, Sir Roger MacTeam.
+Sir Roger never progressed beyond an amphibious embryonic stage, causing him to develop into a frog-like creature whose only pleasure was swimming in the castle's pond.
+Gerald and his ancestors were merely Sir Roger's servants.
 The death of Sir Roger releases Gerald from his obligation and he can return to a normal life.